-With an interface as attractive as Windows 10’s is, it’s easy to forget that the OS comes with a command line interface as well.
-Well, you might have forgotten the Command Prompt, Microsoft hasn’t, as it brought some really handy improvements to Command Prompt with Windows 10.
-While it’s not as powerful as its Unix counterpart, there are definitely a lot of Command Prompt tricks that can make it a very useful tool to have.
-A lot of things that the Command Prompt (also known as cmd) can let you do, are not even available in the GUI of the Windows OS, so it’s definitely something you should be using.
-In this article, we will be sharing with you, 10 Command Prompt tricks that you should definitely know:
+With an interface as attractive as Windows 10’s, it is easy to forget that the OS comes with a command line interface as well.
+You might have forgotten about Command Prompt, but Microsoft hasn’t, and it has brought some handy improvements to Command Prompt with Windows 10 and Windows 11.
+While it’s not as powerful as its Unix counterpart, there are many Command Prompt tricks that can make it a helpful tool to have.
+A lot of things that the Command Prompt (also known as CMD) can let you do are not even available in the GUI of the Windows OS, so it’s something you should be using.
+In this article, we have listed 20+ Command Prompt tricks that you should know in 2023.

 One of the most useful things that you can do using the Command Prompt, is encrypting your sensitive data.
 Encryption is a way to prevent others from taking a peek at your data, and it’s a really important part of ensuring (to some extent, at least), that your files are only yours.
 With this simple Command Prompt trick, you can easily encrypt files on your Windows PC.

-- Simply launch the Command Prompt, and change your working directory to the folder where your files are.
+- Launch the Command Prompt, and change your working directory to the folder where your files are.
 This can be done by using the “cd” command.

 - Once you’re done, type “Cipher /E“, and hit Enter.
 This will encrypt all the files that were inside the folder.